andreaslyn/lsd-arena/certora/specs/syndicate/Syndicate/REPORT.md

 ## Objective

 The objective was to understand the syndicate contract well enough to state important properties and invariants in a Certora specification.
-As it turned out, some of the subgoals were to obtain a high level understanding of Stakehouse LSD Networks and learn about concepts from the Stakehouse protocol.
+As it turned out, some of the subgoals became to obtain a high level understanding of Stakehouse LSD Networks and learn about concepts from the Stakehouse protocol.

 ## Approach